2026/27 iACT Wellbeing Practitioner Training Programme

 - Basic IT skills: using Google Workspace, Zoom, etc.

-- Lead workshop/ engagement activities to increase invisibility of the intervention
+- Lead workshop/engagement activities to increase the visibility of the intervention

-- Conduct one-on-one session using a manualised intervention with adults aged 18-65
+- Conduct one-on-one sessions using a manualised intervention with adults aged 18-65

 - Ability to apply training to practise with flexibility and integrity in clinical settings

-- Ability to work independently, while also closely with a clinical supervisor
+- Ability to work independently, while also working closely with a clinical supervisor

-- Commitment to thorough documentations in a timely and professional manner
+- Commitment to thorough documentation in a timely and professional manner

 - Commitment to adhere to professional clinical governance procedures, including regular database management and clinical supervision